 At Frome Valley First School, we have recognised that children's behaviour can be affected during unstructured social times.
 Therefore, we have endeavoured to ensure the correct supervision and systems are in place to aid and model good behaviour to all children.
 There will always be at least 2 adults covering playground duty.
 Playgrounds will promote positive experiences for all children.
-These will include buddy systems run by the children, playground pals, a calm down area and a time out area.
-The School Council, in consultation with all children, have created good and bad playground games and these are displayed in windows near the field and playground.
+Our Playground Zones ensure that there's a range of activities for children to play with at break and lunch time as well as there always being a free play area.
+Adults will model how to play games in particular zones, as appropriate.
+The Year 3 children organise and run a Playground Pal activity too.